-- Germs and Contamination.
 Many OCD sufferers are obsessed with dirt, germs, contamination, disease and other health hazards related to an unclean environment.

-- Organization and order.
 More than just the need to have things in their place, an OCD sufferer will go to extremes labeling things that are obvious and don’t require labeling (e.g., marking where plates or towels go in cabinets and closets), measuring and marking levels of cleaners or food items and arranging items by color groups, height or alphabetically.

-- Fear of attack.
 Fear of being attacked or becoming the victim of a crime may push some OCD suffers to be overly anxious, especially in public places.

-- Sexual or violent thoughts.
 Some OCD sufferers are plagued by unstoppable images or thoughts that are violent or sexual in nature.
 These thoughts do not mean anything about the person’s intent or personality, but these fears do make it difficult or impossible to focus on work, relationships, or interests other than the obsessive images and thoughts.